-- (a) at the other party's contact address for giving Notice under the UCLL and UCLF Co-location Terms; or - (b) personally (if the other party is a natural person); or - (c) at the other party's registered office (if the other party is incorporated).
+- (a) at the other party's contact address for giving Notice under the UCLF Co-location Terms; or - (b) personally (if the other party is a natural person); or - (c) at the other party's registered office (if the other party is incorporated).

-2.2 People and contact details

-Contact and detail required Purpose Both parties must provide Contact address for giving Notice under the UCLL and UCLF Co-location Terms.
+[ 2.2 People and contact details Contact and detail required Purpose Both parties must provide Contact address for giving Notice under the UCLF Co-location Terms.
 (This must include a street address and a fax number.)
-This is the street address and fax number that Notices under the UCLL and UCLF Co-location Terms can be given by the other party.
+This is the street address and fax number that Notices under the UCLF Co-location Terms can be given by the other party.
 Both parties must provide Principal point of contact.
 (This must include the principal point of contact's email address, mobile and work telephone numbers.)
-This is the person responsible for the overall relationship between the parties with respect to the UCLL and UCLF Co-location Service.
+This is the person responsible for the overall relationship between the parties with respect to the UCLF Co-location Service.
 For Chorus this will usually be the account manager for the relevant Access Seeker.
 Chorus only provides Service Delivery Manager.
 (This must include the Service Delivery Manager's email address, mobile and work telephone numbers.)
-This is the person responsible for service delivery of the UCLL and UCLF Co-location Service to the Access Seeker.
+This is the person responsible for service delivery of the UCLF Co-location Service to the Access Seeker.
 Chorus must provide Provisioning manager.
 (This must include the provisioning manager's email address, mobile and work telephone numbers.)
-This is the person responsible for the provisioning of the UCLL and UCLF Colocation Service to the Access Seeker.
-Both parties must provide UCLL and UCLF Co-location project manager.
-(This must include the co- location project manager's email address, mobile and work telephone numbers.)
+This is the person responsible for the provisioning of the UCLF Co-location Service to the Access Seeker.
+Both parties must provide UCLF Co-location project manager.
+(This must include the co-location project manager's email address, mobile and work telephone numbers.)
 This is the person who will liaise with the other party in relation to the Chorus Build and the Access Seeker Build.
-Each party may nominate a separate co-location project manager for each Exchange.
+Each party may nominate a separate co- location project manager for each Exchange.
 Access Seeker must provide Email address for Chorusto send Cabinetisation Forecasts.
 This is the email address to which Chorus will send the Cabinetisation Forecasts described in section 24 below.
 Access Seeker must provide Names and email addresses of one or two people to become OO&T user administrators.
 These people will manage the creating and disabling of Access Seeker staff accounts to access the OO&T website.

-Chorus must provide Email address for the Access Seeker to send UCLL and UCLF Co-location Forecasts.
-This is the email address to which the Access Seeker will send the UCLL and UCLF Colocation Forecasts described in section 7 below.
+Chorus must provide Email address for the Access Seeker to send UCLF Co-location Forecasts.
+This is the email address to which the Access Seeker will send the UCLF Co- location Forecasts described in section 7 below.
+Access Seeker must provide People who are authorised to download eBill files.
 These are the people who will be set up with access to Chorus' secure HTTP site from which the Access Seeker's eBills can be viewed and downloaded.
+Chorus must provide OO&T business continuity address.
 This is the email address to which the Access Seeker will send business continuity forms under 11.8.6.
+Chorus must provide Billing team email address.
 This is the email address to which the Access Seeker will send billing queries under clause 27.3.1.
-This is the contact to whom Chorus will send the UCLL and UCLF Co-location Service Performance Reports.
+Access Seeker only provides Contact for UCLF Co-location Service Performance Reports.
+(This must include a name, email address and mobile and landline telephone numbers.)
+This is the contact to whom Chorus will send the UCLF Co-location Service Performance Reports.

-3 Technical manuals and user guides
+3. Technical manuals and user guides